ionwandodinomo/WRO-Future-Engineers-2025/README.md

 ### Open Challenge
 #### Overview of Challenge
-The open challenge is a time attack round, where each team has just 3 minutes to drive 3 laps autonomously on a track.
-Every round of the challenge, the layout is randomized, where each straight section can either consist of wide walls, leaving a large gap between the inside or outside walls, or narrow walls, giving the car much less space to manoeuvre.
+The open challenge is a simple round, where each team has 3 minutes to drive 3 laps autonomously on a track.
+The goal of the challenge is to complete the laps as fast and consistently as possible, without touching the outer walls (inner walls may be touched without penalty).

+Each round of the challenge, the wall distances are randomized, such that each straight section can is either wide wall (100 cm) or narrow (60 cm).

+The wide configuration leaves a large gap between the inside and outside walls, while the narrow walls give the car much less space to manoeuvre.

 The track direction is also randomized.
-The goal of the open challenge is to finish the laps as fast and consistently as possible, not touching the inside walls or crashing the vehicle.

-The difficulty of the challenge comes from the changes in the width of the track, where the track turns from narrow to wide or from wide to narrow.
-This drastic change in the track can confuse the car, creating instances where it is difficult to ascertain the correct direction of the track or for the car to recognise the walls.
 <p align="center">
   <img src="/other/Map with Sections.jpg" height="350">
   <br>